New Policy Endorsed

 That harm extends beyond financial losses to health and social issues that impact families, friends, employers, workmates, businesses, and the community generally.

 Local Government plays an important role in managing the social, economic and health and well-being impacts of gambling in local communities, particularly for EGMs, which is the area it has the most influence in terms of venues located within and adjacent to their boundaries.

 There are 471 pokies in nine venues across Maribyrnong taking in millions of dollars each year - $58 million in 2019.
 This spend is highest in the suburbs of Maidstone and Braybrook – in some of the most disadvantaged areas in our municipality across income and employment.

-Under the updated draft Policy, Council is also proposing to ban official meetings, events or community activities at gaming venues, to ensure everyone is able to attend events funded by ratepayers, including at risk gamblers.
+It also bans official meetings, events or community activities at gaming venues, to ensure everyone is able to attend events funded by ratepayers, including at risk gamblers.